wu-yc/wu-yc.github.io/_pages/about.md

-I'm a Fu Ching Yen Fellow and MD-PhD Candidate at Fudan University, passionate about AI4S.
+I'm a Fu Ching Yen Fellow and MD-PhD Candidate at Fudan.

 ## Research Experience
-With 9+ years of experience in AI and cancer research, I have conducted research at institutions including Fudan University, Zhongshan Hospital, University of Toronto, Institut Pasteur of Shanghai, Shanghai Institute of Biochemistry and Cell Biology, Chinese Academy of Sciences.
+With 9+ years of experience in AI and cancer research, I have conducted research at Fudan University, Zhongshan Hospital, UofT, Institut Pasteur of Shanghai, and SIBCB of CAS.
 My advisor is [Dr. Qiang Gao](https://hupi.fudan.edu.cn/en/rcdw/rc_content.jsp?urltype=news.NewsContentUrl&wbtreeid=1097&wbnewsid=1422).

 ## Awards and Honors
 - Early Career Talent Fellowship, China Association for Science & Technology